Resume screening is still the most time-consuming part of recruiting: screening resumes is estimated to take up to 23 hours for just one hire.

 The time spent on screening resumes often takes up the largest portion of time-to-fill.
 With today’s competitive candidate-driven talent market, top talent only stays on the market for 10 days on average.

 To help you solve the biggest bottleneck in recruiting, we created this how-to guide on resume screening and how technology is changing how recruiters screen candidates.

 Resume screening is the process of determining whether a candidate is qualified for a role based his or her education, experience, and other information captured on their resume.

 In a nutshell, it’s a form of pattern matching between a job’s requirements and the qualifications of a candidate based on their resume.

-The goal of screening resumes is to decide whether to move a candidate forward – usually to an interview – or to reject them.
+The goal of screening resumes is to decide whether to move a candidate forward – usually onto an interview – or to reject them.

-Resume screening often involve a three-step process based on minimum qualifications and preferred qualifications.
+Screening resumes usually involves a three-step process based on the role’s minimum and preferred qualifications.
 Both types of qualifications should be related to on-the-job performance and are ideally captured in the job description.